 For more exciting pairs, check out all eleven short stories in MatchUp.

-Nelson DeMille is the New York Times bestselling author of twenty novels, six of which were #1 New York Times bestsellers.
-His novels include The Deserter, (written with Alex DeMille), The Cuban Affair, Radiant Angel, Plum Island, The Charm School, The Gold Coast, and The General’s Daughter, which was made into a major motion picture, starring John Travolta and Madeleine Stowe.
+Nelson DeMille is the New York Times bestselling author of twenty-two novels, seven of which were #1 New York Times bestsellers.
+His novels include The Maze, The Deserter (written with Alex DeMille), The Cuban Affair, Word of Honor, Plum Island, The Charm School, The Gold Coast, and The General’s Daughter, which was made into a major motion picture, starring John Travolta and Madeleine Stowe.
 He has written short stories, book reviews, and articles for magazines and newspapers.
-Nelson DeMille is a combat-decorated U.S. Army veteran, a member of Mensa, Poets & Writers, and the Authors Guild, and a member and past president of the Mystery Writers of America.
+Nelson DeMille is a combat-decorated US Army veteran, a member of Mensa, Poets & Writers, and the Authors Guild, and past president of the Mystery Writers of America.
 He is also a member of the International Thriller Writers, who honored him as 2015 ThrillerMaster of the Year.
 He lives on Long Island with his family.